United States District Court for the Southern District of Georgia

 The United States District Court for the Southern District of Georgia (in case citations, S.D.
 Ga.) is a federal court in the Eleventh Circuit (except for patent claims and claims against the U.S. government under the Tucker Act, which are appealed to the Federal Circuit).

-As of 18 August 2025 the interim United States attorney for the District is Meg E. Heap.
+As of 18 August 2025 the United States attorney for the District is Meg E. Heap.